Talnet

-Talnet develops also a network among partners abroad and seeks other groups in the world which aims are similar to Talnet's one - the education of extraordinarily gifted students.
+Talnet also develops a network among partners abroad and seeks other groups in the world, the aims of which are similar to Talnet's - the education of extraordinarily gifted students.
 The main effort is given to the students' meetings across boardings.
-Thus the meeting has two stages: at first, students explore online activities and learn communication, secondly they meet each other at interesting places of the connected countries.
+Thus the meeting has two stages: at first, students explore online activities and learn communication; secondly, they meet each other at interesting places of the connected countries.

-Talnet aims also pupils', parents' and teachers' education.
+Talnet also aims at pupils', parents' and teachers' education.
 This way, Talnet helps them to find out the gift among all the pupils in the class and support them sufficiently.
-The organisation uses international knowledge and continues in well-known contests and activities specially prepared for students with natural science interests.
-Talnet cooperates with a group of psychologists, who at the beginning and during the pupils' online study watch the gifted young persons in their developing and consulate their personal problems with them.
+The organisation uses international knowledge and continues to participate in well-known contests and activities specially prepared for students with natural science interests.
+Talnet cooperates with a group of psychologists, who at the beginning and during the pupils' online study, watch the gifted young persons in their development and counsel their personal problems with them.